 Attention, holiday shoppers: You’ll usually get the best liability protection — online and offline — when you use a credit card.
 Here’s why.

 If someone racks up unauthorized charges on your credit card, federal regulations say you won’t have to pay while the card company investigates.
 Most major credit cards offer $0 liability for fraudulent purchases.

 Keep in mind, your liability for unauthorized charges on your debit card is capped at $50, if you report it within two business days.
 But if someone uses your account and you don’t report the theft, after 60 days you may not be reimbursed at all.

 You can also try a virtual credit card.
 Some banks offer this nifty tool that acts like an online version of your card.
 With a virtual credit card, the issuer will randomly generate a number that’s linked to your account, and you can use it anywhere online and choose when the number expires.
 It might be best to generate a new number every time you buy something online, or when you shop with a new retailer.
 Anyone who tries to use that number will be out of luck.

 Robust holiday shopping can add pages to your credit card statements.
-Check your statements for fraudulent charges at least once a week, or set up account alerts.
-When you receive a text or email about a charge, you can check the message and likely easily recall whether you made the charge.
+Check your statements for fraudulent charges at least once a week or set up account alerts.
+When you receive a text or email about a charge, you can check the message and likely easily recall whether you recognize the charge and made the purchase.

 Editorial note: Our articles provide educational information for you.
 Norton LifeLock offerings may not cover or protect against every type of crime, fraud, or threat we write about.
 Our goal is to increase awareness about cyber safety.
 Please review complete Terms during enrollment or setup.
 Remember that no one can prevent all identity theft or cybercrime, and that LifeLock does not monitor all transactions at all businesses.